Hey, I'm Rohith!

 About

-Outside of the lab, you can find me hiking, biking, playing soccer, tennis, volleyball, basketball, spike ball, badminton, ultimate frisbee, or pretty much any sport.
-I try and get creative in the kitchen, concocting meals that my mom would be proud of.
-As a multipotentialite of sorts, I enjoy engaging and becoming competent in new areas/activities that start to pique my interest.
+Outside of the lab, you can find me hiking, biking, playing soccer, tennis, volleyball, or another sport.
+I try and get creative in the kitchen, concocting signature dishes that my dad would be proud of.
+I enjoy engaging and becoming competent in new areas/activities that start to pique my interest.

 Research Interests

-I am passionate about making interactive technologies more user friendly.
-My research interests are hence wide-ranging but tend to involve the common theme of obtaining answers and information related to the following question:
+I am passionate about emerging interactive technologies and making them more user friendly.
+My research interests are hence wide-ranging but tend to involve the common theme of obtaining answers and information related to the following questions:

 'how can we better the experience of using this technology?'

-My research efforts thus far have broadly focused on understanding users' perceptions of virtual, augmented, and mixed-reality experiences targeted toward improving the overall user experience associated with these immersive technologies.
+My research efforts thus far have broadly focused on understanding users' perceptions of virtual, augmented, and mixed-reality (XR) experiences towards improving user experience and discovering use cases for deploying these emerging technologies.

 ★ Intersection of tangibles and XR technologies